Depression as the Effect of Loneliness and Social Isolation

 Missing family and feeling depressed

+feeling depressed in Dubai.
 A cloudy sky with birds flying in formation on the top left, and the sun shining through below the birds.
 On the right side of the picture a small piece of land with a naked tree, grass, and visible tree roots.
 A person sitting alone in front of the tree.
 Feeling depressed can make people feel lonely and alone in the world.

 Feeling lonely and depressed in the world

-For some expat adults, children and teens coming to a place that is very diverse can be bewildering.
+For some expat adults, children, and teens, coming to a place that is very diverse can be bewildering.
 It takes time to understand and accept the various cultures, traditions, and styles of communication.
 A particular challenge is the transient nature of an ex-pat population.
-This means that friends will come and go, because professionals are moving on to new jobs in new places or are returning to their homeland.
+This means that friends will come and go because professionals are moving on to new jobs in new places or are returning to their homeland.
 The departure of a dear friend can leave a big hole in an adult’s, child’s, or teen’s life.

 Solutions to be less lonely in Dubai